-I have twice made baklava on camping trips, mainly to show that it is possible to make something while camping that most people would think is impossible.
-The second time I made baklava was last week at Camp Powhatan as my entry in the Scoutmaster Cook-off.
+I have three times made baklava on camping trips, mainly to show that it is possible to make something while camping that most people would think is impossible.
+The second and third times were at summer camp as part of the Scoutmmaster cook-offs.
+A year ago, I made baklava at Camp Powhatan as my entry in the Scoutmaster Cook-off.
 It came in first, and was also enjoyed at a Leader Ice Cream Social in the afternoon and by the troop as a late evening dessert.
 (A pan of baklava makes around 30 servings!)
+This last week, I made an enhanced version at Camp T. Brady Saunders, which also won the Scoutmaster cook-off and was enjoyed by the troop as a late evening dessert.

 I used Athens brand phyllo, which had about 40 sheets which were 9 x 14 inches, and I baked in a 9 x 13 inch jelly roll pan.
 Sometimes phyllo is in other sizes (such as 11 x 17) in which case it will need to be cut or folded.